DSAILatKAIST/DSAILatKAIST.github.io/_posts/DS503_24S/2024-04-17-3D_Aware_Neural_Body_Fitting_for_Occlusion_Robust_3D_Human_Pose_Estimation.md

 usemathjax: true
 ---

-# **3D-Aware Neural Body Fitting for Occlusion Robust 3D Human Pose Estimation**

 ## 1. Problem Definition and Motivation

 Human pose estimation (HPE) generally refers to detecting and tracking human body's posture and movements.
-Human pose estimation has been one of the most challenging subjects in recent years.
-Specifically, single-view 3D pose estimation using only one RGB camera is a research hotspot in computer vision.
-Human pose estimation is widely used in human-computer interaction, fall detection, ergonomic risk assessment, rehabilitation, sports, etc. Among different motion capture (MoCap) systems, marker-based MoCap systems have been utilized in research institutes and hospitals due to their precise and stable human pose detection.
-However, these systems demand a professional setup and a specific environment.
-Also, attaching sensors or markers to the subject's body is time-consuming and potentially can limit participant movements.
-On the other hand, markless pose estimation systems have overcome some of the limitations mentioned for marker-based MoCap systems.
-While the Microsoft Kinect series devices, use an RGB-D camera to estimate human poses accurately, are used as a benchmark, they are sensitive to changes in light conditions and have limited range.

-Computer vision-based (CV-based) approaches have captured great attention due to their easy and cost-effective setup.
+Human pose estimation has been one of the most challenging subjects in recent years and it is widely used in human-computer interaction, fall detection, ergonomic risk assessment, rehabilitation, sports, etc. Specifically, single-view 3D pose estimation using only one RGB camera is a research hotspot in computer vision due to its easy and cost-effective setup.
 Although computer vision algorithms have significantly improved the accuracy of single-view RGB 2D pose estimation, accurate 3D pose estimation using a single RGB camera faces challenges like lack of depth information and occlusion.
-Different machine learning methods have tried to overcome these challenges.
-Regression-based approaches directly predict 3D pose parameters and tackle 2D to 3D ambiguity using a learned model from training data.
-However, these methods perform less efficiently in occluded situations.
-Optimization-based methods fit a parametric body model to 2D observations in an iterative manner.
-These methods have better tolerance to occluded situations but have worse performance in 3D HPE because they suffer from 2D-3D ambiguity.

 3D human pose estimation is a computer vision task that involves estimating the 3D positions and orientations of body joints and bones from 2D images or videos.
 There are several approaches to estimating 3D human pose estimation.
 The regression-based approach is one of the traditional approaches that uses deep networks to predict the 3D pose estimation from 2D images or video.
 However, these approaches are not efficient in occluded situations.

-there are some optimization-based methods that employ an iterative process, refining a parametric model of the human body to correspond with the 2D image features, such as edges and contours.
+There are some optimization-based methods that employ an iterative process, refining a parametric model of the human body to correspond with the 2D image features, such as edges and contours.
 Although they have a potentially better performance in occlusion, they encounter challenges due to the inherent 2D-3D ambiguity—a scenario where multiple distinct 3D poses may yield indistinguishable 2D projections.

 A recent research that uses a generative model for 2D object detection in certain categories, has shown to be robust to occlusion with an innovative inverse graphics analysis-by-synthesis approach that tries to find model parameters that best explain the observed image and estimate occluded parts using an outlier process.
-Analysis-by-synthesis in RGB pixel space can be challenging because firstly, there are not many good generative models and secondly, there are no efficient algorithms to inverse these generative models.
+Analysis-by-synthesis in RGB pixel space can be challenging because firstly, there are not many good generative models and secondly, there are no efficient algorithms to invert these generative models.
 So they conducted an approximate analysis-by-synthesis in deep feature space.

 In this study, the 3D-aware Neural Body Fitting (3DNBF) framework was proposed that uses a volume-based parametric model called Neural Body Volumes (NBV) to analyze and synthesize features for 3D Human Pose Estimation (HPE).
 This model, comprised of Gaussian ellipsoidal kernels, excels in handling occlusions and differentiating body features analytically, offering smooth gradients for efficient optimization.
 In contrast to traditional optimization-based methods that may lose critical information, this framework has a contrastive learning approach to learn data-driven features that are robust to variations such as clothing color and adept at capturing essential local 3D pose information.
 The effectiveness of 3DNBF is validated on three existing 3D HPE datasets and a newly proposed adversarial protocol designed to assess occlusion robustness, showing superior performance over both state-of-the-art regression and optimization-based methods in occluded and non-occluded scenarios.
 Combining these innovative strategies addresses common errors in pose estimation, particularly in occluded body parts, demonstrating the framework's advanced capability in resolving 2D-3D pose ambiguities.